PedroPini/ScaleNext/README.md

 - **Shadcn UI**: Beautifully designed, customizable, and accessible UI components built using Tailwind CSS.
 - **Clerk for Authentication**: Robust and secure user authentication and session management via Clerk.
 - **Supabase for Database**: Scalable and efficient backend-as-a-service with PostgreSQL databases, real-time data syncing, and authentication.
-- **Fumadocs for Documentation or CMS**: Documentation framework designed for Next.js applications, providing a simple and flexible way to generate and manage documentation
+- **Fumadocs for Documentation or CMS**: Fumadocs is a mdx content generating for blog or documentation, you can either use mdx files or a cms(content management system)

 ## 📦 Tech Stack